CE-Programming/toolchain/docs/libraries/graphx.rst

 Sample Implementation
 ^^^^^^^^^^^^^^^^^^^^^

-A brief summation of the partial redraw using graphx is:
+A brief summary of partial redraw using graphx is:

 * Allocate space for a temporary sprite.
 * When the background is drawn, a small copy of it is saved to the temporary sprite.